Music Ministry – Virtually

 Music Ministry at St. Paul’s

-Music is an integral part of the way we worship at St. Paul’s.
+Although we’ve had to adapt to a new normal during the COVID-19 pandemic, music remains an integral part of the way we worship at St. Paul’s.
 We offer a wide variety of styles including vocal choirs, bell choir, orchestra, praise band, small ensembles, special concerts and guest musicians.
-Find descriptions of our worship services and the styles of music you can expect to hear.

 Choirs and Ensembles